 What that means for you as the owner or director of an e-commerce business, is that you need a presence on YouTube since that is where your potential customers are searching out goods and services.
 Plus, Google owns YouTube, and this relationship results in an interesting fact: Google prioritizes web pages that host YouTube videos in their SERP’s (Search Engine Results Pages).

 For example, let’s assume your e-commerce store sells bidets.
 A person goes online and Googles bidets.
-Your website is going to soar above the competitions in the Google Search results if you happen to have YouTube video content about bidets on your website.
+Your website is going to soar above the competition in the Google Search results if you happen to have YouTube video content about bidets on your website.

 Since most e-commerce companies strive to be higher in the SERPs because the higher up you are, the more likely new customers will find you, this tip to create a strong presence on YouTube is of paramount importance.